JGarnica22/PSlab/ATACseq_analysis/README.md

 export PATH=$PATH:/home/USER/HOMER/.//bin/
 ````

-#### Run annotatePeaks
+### Run annotatePeaks
 First, you need to generate a BED file with your peaks to be annotated.
 In this case, the differentially bound peaks.

-BED files should have at minimum 6 columns (separated by TABs, additional columns will be ignored).
+BED files should have minimum 6 columns (separated by TABs, additional columns will be ignored).
 * Column1: chromosome (in `chr1` format)
 * Column2: starting position
 * Column3: ending position